How Do You Write 1 4 As A Decimal

 Understanding Fractions and Decimals

-Decimals: A decimal is a way of representing a number using a base-10 system.
-The digits to the right of the decimal point represent fractions with denominators that are powers of 10 (10, 100, 1000, etc.).
-For instance, 0.1 represents one-tenth (1/10), 0.01 represents one-hundredth (1/100), and so on.
+Decimals: A decimal is a way of expressing a number as a sum of powers of 10.
+The decimal point separates the whole number part from the fractional part.
+Each digit to the right of the decimal point represents a fraction with a denominator that is a power of 10 (10, 100, 1000, etc.).
+For example, 0.5 represents 5/10, and 0.25 represents 25/100.

-Method 1: Long Division
+Method 1: Direct Division

 Steps: